 If you know your conscience is feeling hurt by it, it is advisable to stay away from it.

-5. Is cuddling or spooning a trigger for you?
+5. Is cuddling a trigger for you?

 If this act propels you to act in any improper way towards your partner, it is not advisable.

 Now, if you have not been cuddling before, it might be hard to judge if it will be a trigger for you.

 In fact, you think it might put you in danger of being tempted.
 It might not be easy, but here is my advice for you.

-- Communicate to your partner.
+- Communicate with your partner.

 The first step you need to take is to tell them what you think.

-This is important because if you are tempted to have s*x, and you make a move on them, they might also be tempted in return.
+This is important because if you are tempted, and you make a move on them, they might also be tempted in return.

-If they are also really keen on s*xual purity, and you let them know, they will consider you and compromise on what they think.
+If they are also really keen on purity, and you let them know, they will consider you and compromise on what they think.

 - Assure them of your love.

-It is possible that some people just find cuddling an affectionate thing to do, without attaching s*xual meaning to it.
+It is possible that some people just find cuddling an affectionate thing to do, without attaching meaning to it.